MR

 Cons

-• Annual fee is expensive
+• The annual fee is expensive

-• Personal income requirement is too high
+• The personal income requirement is too high

 • Insurance coverage is not comprehensive